Procurement Process Cycle

-A procurement cycle – also known as a procurement process or procurement lifecycle – relates to the overall system businesses use to acquire goods and services.
-Understanding this cycle is crucial for optimal operations, impacting cost-effectiveness, profitability, supply chain management, resource allocation, supplier relationships, delivery times, risk management, and more.
+A procurement process cycle – also known as a procurement process, procurement lifecycle or a procurement project – relates to the overall system businesses use to acquire goods and services.
+Understanding this cycle, and steps within, is crucial for optimal operations, impacting cost-effectiveness, profitability, supply chain management, resource allocation, supplier relationships, delivery times, risk management, and more.

-The result?
-A positively impacted bottom line and greater ROI on a range of services and goods.
+It’s crucial to know the procurement cycle steps in order to build a highly optimized and efficient process.
+If achieved, you can positively impact the bottom line and sustain greater ROI on a range of services and goods.
 We’ll go into greater detail regarding each stage of the procurement process and how the Vertice SaaS Purchasing Platform can be an indispensable piece of procurement software further down the page.

 1: Identify company needs

-The procurement cycle begins by recognizing a business need.
+The first procurement cycle stage revolves around recognizing a business need.
 Supplier selection without understanding the actual requirement is more or less impossible.
 Teams or departments must supply a detailed purchase requisition form outlining the specific requirements – i.e. the product or service type, estimated quantities, key use cases, and any special instructions.
-This provides vital foundations to the entire procurement cycle, so ensure the requirements are clearly and accurately summarized.
+This provides vital foundations to the entire procurement process cycle, so ensure the requirements are clearly and accurately summarized.

 2: Strategic procurement research and evaluation

-Effective procurement involves thorough research and evaluation before selecting a supplier.
+An effective procurement process cycle involves thorough research and evaluation before selecting a supplier.
 The procurement team must leverage in-depth market research and data analysis to identify potential vendors who can meet the requirements outlined in the first step.
 RFIs can deliver additional information on top of commercially available websites, providing a granular overview of a specific target’s complete services or products.

 3: Standardize a procurement plan